 Auditions will be held in New York City, Miami, Chicago, San Francisco, and Los Angeles.
-Choose the preferred site and date from the SlideRoom Portal in the Common Application.
 Audition slots are limited.
-We strongly recommend applicants submit their application no later than December 15th if they intend on auditioning in Chicago or Los Angeles.
+We strongly recommend applicants submit their application no later than December 15th if they intend on auditioning in Chicago, IL or Los Angeles, CA.

 Be sure to bring the following items to the audition: